SFDO-Tooling/CumulusCI/docs/metadata_etl.rst

 by instead extracting metadata from the target org, making changes, and then re-deploying.
-This mode of configuration is lower-risk and lower- maintenance than storing extensive unpackaged metadata, which may become out of sync or entail more destructive deployment operations.
+This mode of configuration is lower-risk and lower- maintenance than storing extensive unpackaged metadata, which may become out-of-sync or entail more destructive deployment operations.

 A primary example use case for Metadata ETL is deployment of Standard Value Sets.
 Standard Value Sets, which define the picklist values available on standard fields